Hammarn/1MB335/Lab5.md

 Once you have managed the task above, you can delete the fasta file with the long headers, as you can easily recreate it from the separate fasta files and it is redundant with the fasta files with short headers.

 ---
 **Optional:** Alternatively, you can write a Python script that will shorten the headers.
-For example, it could be a script which takes as input a fasta file with long headers and outputs a fasta file with shortened headers.
-Moreover, the script should output a file which has both the long and the short header on the same line, to make sure that it is possible to go back to the long headers.
+For example, it could be a script that takes as input a fasta file with long headers and outputs a fasta file with shortened headers.
+Moreover, the script should output a file that has both the long and the short header on the same line, to make sure that it is possible to go back to the long headers.

 ---

 #### Step 2d: Align the entire mitochondria

 Finally, it is time to align your **13 mitochondrial** genomes!
 We are going to use a software called `mafft`.
 Look for it on rackham.
 How many versions are available?

 ```
 module spider mafft
 ```
 We will work with version `MAFFT/7.407`.

 Reminder about computation on Uppmax: Aligning this set of mitochondrial genomes is a computationally intensive task.
 Thus, you should not run anything on the login node!
 Running heavy processes on the login nodes result in slower performances for everyone, and if you exceed certain limits your processes will be killed.
-Thus, you should avoid it as much as possibly, either by working in a interactive job or by submitting your jobs through the queue.
-In the exploratory stage, it is a good solution to work with an interactive job. **To avoid queueing, we asked for reservation for this tutorial.**
+Thus, you should avoid it as much as possible, either by working in an interactive job or by submitting your jobs through the queue.
+In the exploratory stage, it is a good solution to work with an interactive job. **To avoid queueing, we asked for a reservation for this tutorial.**

-For the course on February 17, the reservation is: g2019029_17
+For the course on 1:th of March, the reservation is: g2021007_01

-For the course on February 19, the reservation is: g2019029_19
+For the course on the 2:nd of March, the reservation is: g2021007_02

-Ask for an interactive session with the following command (replace "name_of_reservation" by either g2019029_17 or g2019029_19):
+Ask for an interactive session with the following command (replace "name_of_reservation" by either g2021007_01 or g2021007_02):

 ```
-interactive -A g2019029 -p core -n 1 -t 4:0:0 --reservation=name_of_reservation
+interactive -A g2021007 -p core -n 1 -t 4:0:0 --reservation=name_of_reservation
 ```

 Now, load mafft:

 ```
 module load bioinfo-tools MAFFT/7.407
 ```

 Then, just type `mafft`.
-You will be asked a number of questions, among others: input file name, output file name (include the file extension, `.clustal` in this case), output file format, algorithm.
-For the output file format, choose clustal (sorted).
+You will be asked several questions, among others: input file name, the output file name (include the file extension, `.clustal` in this case), output file format, algorithm.
+For the output file format, choose `clustal` (sorted).
 For the algorithm, choose `FFT-NS-1 (fast)`.

-Comment: It might be nice to have two terminal windows open, one with the interactive job and one which you use to navigate to the right folder, check the file names, see whether something gets written to the output etc.
+Comment: It might be nice to have two terminal windows open, one with the interactive job and one which you use to navigate to the right folder, check the file names, see whether something gets written to the output, etc.

-Once you have chosen all the options, the corresponding command-line will be printed to screen.
+Once you have chosen all the options, the corresponding command-line will be printed on the screen.

 **Question 5.
 Write down the command.**